37th Airlift Squadron, 86th Operations Support Squadron execute historic highway landing in Sweden

 |Downloads:

-This work, 37th Airlift Squadron, 86th Operations Support Squadron execute historic highway landing in Sweden [Image 10 of 10], by TSgt Cynthia Belio, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 37th Airlift Squadron, 86th Operations Support Squadron execute historic highway landing in Sweden, by TSgt Cynthia Belio, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-37th Airlift Squadron, 86th Operations Support Squadron execute historic highway landing in Sweden